• Skip to primary navigation

 • Pit the cherries but leave them whole (Note 2).

-• Place the cherries in the jars leaving about 2.5 cm/ 1 inch of space at the top.
-Add 1 or 2 tablespoons sugar to each jar (to taste).
+• Place the cherries in the jars, leaving about 1 inch/ 2.5 cm of space at the top.
+Add 1 or 2 tablespoons of sugar to each jar (to taste).

 • Pour water in each jar to completely cover the cherries.
 Seal the jars.